 Between performing with the VoCals and with her classmates, Tehillah slowly discovered her strengths in ensemble work, music direction, and arranging.
-In her short time as an Angeleno, she has contributed her voice and arranging skills to film and television, including: Brooklyn Nine-Nine, The Affair, The Late Late Show with James Corden, The Goldbergs, Midnight Mass, Spies in Disguise (2019), Space Jam 2 (2021), Encanto (2021), and Sing 2 (2021).
+In her short time as an Angeleno, she has contributed her voice and arranging skills to film and television, including: Brooklyn Nine-Nine, The Affair, Muppets Mayhem, The Goldbergs, Space Jam 2 (2021), Encanto (2021), Sing 2 (2021), Black Panther: Wakanda Forever (2022), and Wish (2023).
 In December 2020, her voice landed her the role of a lifetime, playing Nala in a live-to-film adaptation of Disney’s The Lion King (2019) for a national tour in Taiwan, finally fulfilling her dream of being a Disney princess.

-You may also have seen her on stage performing with local and not-so-local artists, who have included: Rozzi, Dan Wilson, NIKI, Marc E. Bassy, Lebo M, Billie Eilish, and Olivia Rodrigo.
-In November 2021, she was nominated for her first GRAMMY® Award in the category of “Best Arrangement, Instruments and Vocals” for her arrangement of “A Change is Gonna Come” by Sam Cooke, performed by LA-based choir Tonality and conducted by Alexander Lloyd Blake.
+You may also have seen her on stage performing with local and not-so-local artists, who have included: Rozzi, Dan Wilson, NIKI, Chloe Bailey, Lebo M, Billie Eilish, and Olivia Rodrigo.
+At the age of 23, she was nominated for her first GRAMMY® Award in the category of “Best Arrangement, Instruments and Vocals” for her arrangement of “A Change is Gonna Come” by Sam Cooke, performed by LA-based choir Tonality and conducted by Alexander Lloyd Blake.

 Her whole life, Tehillah has had one goal: to sing and to never settle.
 Wearing her heart on her sleeve and a never-ceasing smile on her face, she has already accomplished more than she ever would have dreamed.
 As she continues her career, she strives to be an inspiration to Black women and women of color everywhere, pushing the boundaries of gender and racial representation in the music industry.
 She is beyond ecstatic to embark on the rest of her musical journey!